docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 #echo "certcheck 2 weeks gives $certcheck_2weeks"

 ##automated check you might run by cron or something
-## does tls/ssl certificate expire within two weeks?
+## does the certificate expire within two weeks?

 if [ "$certcheck_2weeks" = "Certificate will not expire" ]; then
   echo "all is well, certwatch 2 weeks says $certcheck_2weeks"